top of page

 Attendance at pod meetings is a priority.
 The pod will meet weekly for 60-90 minutes at a mutually agreed upon place and time.
 After your group finishes this book, it will meet less frequently.
 Perhaps every other week or once a month.

-The new focus will become sharing God's message to you and your action plans from your devotional times.
+The new focus will be sharing God's message and action plans from your devotional times.
 You can hold one another accountable to follow through.
 Your original pod will also be a resource.
 Use their input to address challenges that arise.

 Mission